AntonVanAssche/Dotfiles/.github/README.md

 ### Ansible Vault (Sensitive Vars)

 Create an Ansible vault to securely store the `ansible_become_pass` variable.
-This makes it easier to configure multiple instances, without having to remember the password for each host.

 ```console
 $ ansible-vault create ansible/vaulted_vars.yml